 Receiving an inheritance can provide a financial windfall, but there are some scenarios where you may prefer not to receive one.
 In that case, you might be wondering if it’s possible to decline an inheritance and the responsibilities that go with it.
-In fact, the answer is yes – it is possible to “disclaim” inheritance rights and have the assets you were supposed to inherit distributed differently.
-Doing so starts with understanding the legal process and rules involved.
-We’ll go over the basics of disclaiming an inheritance, and discuss why you might want to do so.
+This process is called “disclaiming” an inheritance, which means you’re turning down the rights to the assets you were supposed to inherit.
+Initiating this starts with understanding the legal process and various rules that are involved.
+If you’re considering disclaiming an inheritance, you may want to speak with a financial advisor about it.

 It’s not typical for people to disclaim inheritance assets.
 And while it may seem strange to do so, there are some instances where it might be preferable for an heir or beneficiary to turn down an inheritance.